Harry Makepeace

 Joseph William Henry Makepeace (22 August 1881 – 19 December 1952) was an English sportsman who appeared for his country four times at each of cricket and football.
-He is one of just 12 English double internationals.
+He is one of just 12 English double internationals and the only one to have been a member of a team winning the Football League Championship, the FA Cup and the Cricket County Championship.

 Cricket

 Makepeace played in four Tests for England in the 1920–21 Ashes series in Australia.
 His first-class career with Lancashire lasted from 1906 to 1930.
 "I count Makepeace amongst the immortals of Lancashire and Yorkshire cricket," wrote Neville Cardus.
 Dudley Carew described Makepeace as "a master against the turning ball on a difficult pitch", and continued:

 There was little to catch the eye about his batting, but he was the most pleasing of defensive batsmen, of men whose art rises to the heights under the challenge of adversity. ...
 The fireworks, the rockets, and the frenzies of big hitting are admirable in their way, but cricket would not be the enchanting game it is were it not for the quiet beauty of the game's less riotous colours; Clare wrote poetry as well as Shelley, and Makepeace was of his school.

 After his retirement from playing, Makepeace spent two decades as county coach.

 When Albert Chevallier Tayler was preparing his 1906 painting, Kent vs Lancashire at Canterbury, he arranged sittings with the winning Kent team he was commissioned to celebrate.
 Tayler also intended to do include Makepeace.
 Makepeace however was unable to attend a sitting, so Tayler compromised by using William Findlay as the batsman.
 Findlay had not actually played in that particular match, but he was able to travel to Tayler's London studio as he had just been appointed as secretary of Surrey County Cricket Club.